EnhongLiu/MilkBot_EndPoint/README.md

 ## 3. Post-Processing and Visualization

 After completing the calculations via the endpoint, you can follow the example `visual_result.py` to visualize the results.
 Due to the Bayesian nature of the model, suboptimal results may occasionally occur.
 If this happens, re-running the process often yields better outcomes.
-If it works, you may see graph as below.
+If it works, you may see a similar graph as below.

 <img src ='https://github.com/EnhongLiu/MilkBot_EndPoint/blob/6ce5bd5dddf801da7469fe1136c6dfd3bbce235a/milkbot%20fitted%20line.png' width="500">